rhussain21/rhussain21/README.md

 #### Welcome! 👋

 I'm a recent data science grad and former electrical engineer with 8+ years of technical and project experience.

-<br>Throughout my career, I've worked to modernize industries that historically lacked the presence of software engineers and data scientists.
+Throughout my career, I've worked to modernize industries that historically lacked the presence of software engineers and data scientists.

 It all started with physical clipboards and Excel files... 🫠 Since then, I ventured into originating and harnessing data from emerging domains, such as electric vehicles and manufacturing processes.